zecure/blog.zecure.org/content/post/alarm.md

 <img width="100%" src="/img/alarm/tasker1.png" />

 And that is it.
 You now have a fully automated alarm system that stores the recordings safely, informs you on your phone, and it is easily extendable with more cameras.

+If you have questions or improvements feel free to post them [here](https://github.com/zecure/blog.zecure.org/issues).